 Read more about cash flow: “What is Cash Flow and Why is it so Important?“

 You might want to think about giving your clients an incentive to make their payments early, such as a discount, reduced interest, or free shipping.
-This way, everybody wins: your customer is rewarded for making an early payment, and you get your inflow of cash sooner, which is great for your bottom line and increases the likelihood of gaining a repeat customer.
-Also be sure to weigh your options in terms of which payment method you'll go with, whether it be electronic transfer, Square, or PayPal, so that you find the solution that fits your customers' needs and your budget.
-And remember, some of these payment methods have fees associated that either you or the customer pays.
+This way, everybody wins: your customer is rewarded for making an early payment, while you get your paid faster.
+Also, be sure to weigh your options in terms of how you will accept payments, so that your choice of payment solution fits both your customers’ needs as well as your budget.

 What is Accounts Payable?

 So why is it important to stay on top of your Accounts Payable?
-Well, for one thing, it's pretty hard to get a clear picture of your business' financial situation and plan your budget if you don't have an efficient way to keep track of who you owe money, how much, and when.
+Well, for one thing, it will be difficult to get a clear picture of your small business’ financial situation and plan your budget if you don’t have an efficient way to keep track of who you owe money, as well as when you’ll have to pay that money by.
 And while the rare late payment here and there may not be too much cause for concern, if late payments or partial payments become a habit, this can seriously damage your reputation with the vendors you deal with.
-Making sure you pay on time (or even before the due date) allows you to build trust with vendors, and they may be more lenient if you do need to work out an alternate payment arrangement further down the line.
+Making sure that you pay on time is the surest way to building trust with your vendors.

-How does all this information on Accounts Receivable and Accounts Payable show up on your balance sheet?
-Accounts Receivable is recorded under the category of assets, while Accounts Payable would be recorded under liabilities (read more about assets and liabilities and how they fit into the accounting equation).
+All of the information you record on both AR and AP will show up on your balance sheet.
+Accounts Receivable is recorded under assets, while Accounts Payable is recorded under liabilities.
+And for quick refreshers, refer to our articles on assets and liabilities, as well as how they fit into the accounting equation, here).